-Because of the weakness of the Japanese yen against foreign currencies, the financial condition of domestic shipowners has recently improved as financiers have begun to focus on ships as investments with a good rate of return.
+Because of the weakness of the Japanese yen against certain foreign currencies, the financial condition of domestic shipowners has recently improved as financiers have begun to focus on ships as investments with a good rate of return.
 In the context of ship finance, JOLCO transactions are often adopted as a financial option for ship operators.
-Thus, the structure is, like aircraft JOLCO, either that of a silent partnership or a voluntary partnership, and ownership of the vessel is held by the operator or the voluntary partnership.
+Thus, the prevalent structures are, once again like aircraft JOLCO, either a silent partnership or a voluntary partnership, and ownership of the vessel is held by the operator or the voluntary partnership.
 A call option by the charterer to purchase the vessel is granted under the charter agreement, and the charter and loan are back to back.
 In recent years, the number of cross-border JOLCO transactions – where ships are owned by Japanese partnerships or special purpose vehicles (SPVs) and then chartered to non-Japanese shipping companies – has been increasing.
 Meanwhile, with almost the same structure, JOLCO transactions in relation to containers are also being set up by Japanese or non-Japanese shipping companies, lease companies and financial institutions.
-However, the tax regime amendment as indicated above may also have an effect on the investors' tax merits regarding the JOLCO structure in relation to ships or containers financed by foreign financial institutions.
+However, the tax regime amendment indicated above may also have an effect on investors' perceptions of the tax merits regarding the JOLCO structure in relation to ships or containers financed by foreign financial institutions.

-An amendment to the Commercial Code of Japan in relation to transportation law and maritime law came into effect on 1 April 2019.
-With respect to ship finance transactions, in accordance with the amendment, certain types of claims, such as accrued freight charges and expenses of preservation after judicial sale or at last port, have not been covered by maritime liens and 'time charter agreement' was newly defined.
+An amendment to the Commercial Code of Japan in relation to transportation and maritime law came into effect on 1 April 2019.
+With respect to ship finance transactions, in accordance with the amendment, certain types of claims, such as accrued freight charges and expenses of preservation after judicial sale or at last port, are no longer covered by maritime liens, and the 'time charter agreement' was newly defined.

 i Domestic and international law and regulation

-Broadly, the Aviation Act covers the relevant issues of aircraft safety, air navigation, as well as proper and rational management of the air transport business.8
+Broadly, the Aviation Act covers the relevant issues of aircraft safety, air navigation, as well as proper and rational management of air transport business.3

-The person who has the ownership right of an aircraft may apply for registration of that right.
+The person holding the ownership right of an aircraft may apply for registration of that right.
 Upon registration of an aircraft with the aircraft register, the aircraft becomes eligible for a certificate of airworthiness from the Japanese aviation authority and operation in Japan.
-Ownership of an aircraft can be perfected upon registration in Japan,9 but an aircraft owned by (1) persons who do not have Japanese nationality; (2) foreign governments, foreign public bodies or any other similar associations; (3) legal persons or other associations established under foreign law; or (4) a legal person whose representative falls within one of the above categories, or of which one third or more of the directors or the people who hold voting rights fall into one of the above categories, and those under foreign state flags, may not register.10 A party that intends to participate in the air transportation business must also obtain permission from the Ministry of Land, Infrastructure, Transport and Tourism.
+Ownership of an aircraft can be perfected upon registration in Japan,4 but an aircraft owned by (1) persons who do not have Japanese nationality, (2) foreign governments, foreign public bodies or any other similar associations, (3) legal persons or other associations established under foreign law, or (4) a legal person whose representative falls within one of the above categories, or of which one-third or more of the directors or the people who hold voting rights fall into one of the above categories, and those under foreign state flags, may not register.5 A party that intends to participate in the air transportation business must also obtain permission from the Ministry of Land, Infrastructure, Transport and Tourism.

 The 2006 Cape Town Convention on International Interests in Mobile Equipment has not been ratified in respect to mortgages or liens on aircraft, so the domestic Aviation Mortgage Law is applicable.

-Under the Ships Act, there are statutory requirements for owners of Japanese-flagged vessels, which limit ownership to: (1) the Japanese government or public authorities; (2) Japanese nationals; or (3) legal entities incorporated under Japanese law of which the representative director and two-thirds of the executive officers must be Japanese nationals.
-There are, however, no particular regulations applicable to owners of foreign-flagged vessels, who are always subject to the law governing the registration of the vessels.
+Under the Ships Act, there are statutory requirements for owners of Japanese-flagged vessels, which limit ownership to the government or public authorities, Japanese nationals or legal entities incorporated under Japanese law of which the representative director and two-thirds of the executive officers must be Japanese nationals.
+There are, however, no particular regulations applicable to foreign-flagged vessel owners, who are always subject to the law governing the registration of vessels.

-Registration of ownership or mortgages on Japanese vessels takes place in accordance with the Ships Act,11 the Ship Registration Rules, or the relevant regulations.
+Registration of ownership or mortgages on Japanese vessels takes place in accordance with the Ships Act,6 the Ship Registration Rules or the relevant regulations.
 In terms of maritime liens and ship mortgages, which concern financiers, Japan has ratified neither the International Convention for the Unification of Certain Rules relating to Maritime Liens and Mortgages of 1967 nor the International Convention on Maritime Liens and Mortgages of 1993.
-Enforcement of liens and mortgages on ships is dealt with under the Civil or the Commercial Code.
+Enforcement of liens and mortgages on ships is dealt with under either the Civil Code or the Commercial Code.

 Chapter 3 of the Commercial Code (maritime law) broadly covers commercial transactions or issues concerning shipping, maritime and admiralty.

-According to the Railway Business Act,12 parties that enter the railway business must obtain permission from the Minister of Land, Infrastructure, Transport and Tourism.
-Before 1999, the railway business was licensed by the government only taking into consideration supply and demand, but competition was subsequently introduced into the field.
+According to the Railway Business Act,7 parties that enter the railway business must obtain permission from the Minister of Land, Infrastructure, Transport and Tourism.
+Before 1999, railway business was licensed by the government only taking into consideration supply and demand, but competition was subsequently introduced into the field.

 ii Specific practices